sagemath/cysignals/docs/source/sigerror.rst

         except PariError:
             # (handle error)

-SageMath uses this mechanism for libGAP, NTL and PARI.
+SageMath uses this mechanism for libGAP, GLPK, NTL and PARI.